FeRoRin/FeRoRin/README.md

 3. Use a web browser to preview the changes.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this template as you see fit.
-See the [LICENSE](LICENSE) file for more details.

 <!--
 **FeRoRin/FeRoRin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.